 To date, information related to Site activities has been provided to the public through NDEP's Remediation of the BMI Complex website available at http://ndep.nv.gov/bmi/tronox.htm, fact sheets and technical summaries, public meetings, and briefings.
 The Trust will continue to use these public mechanisms to inform the public regarding activities at the Site.
-In addition, the public has access to documentation related to the RI/FS process for the Site at the NDEP office in Las Vegas, Nevada.
-Once the CIP is approved by NDEP, a local information repository will be established at the James I. Gibson Library on Lake Mead Parkway in Henderson, Nevada.
+In addition, the public has access to documentation related to the RI/FS process for the Site at the NDEP office in Las Vegas, Nevada, as well as at a local information repository at the James I. Gibson Library on Lake Mead Parkway in Henderson, Nevada.